awesto/django-shop/docs/reference/order.rst

 In most use-cases, the default order implementation will do the job.
 These default classes can be found at :class:`shop.models.defaults.order.Order` and :class:`shop.models.defaults.order_item.OrderItem`.
-To materialize the default implementation, it is enough to ``import`` these two files into the merchants shop project.
+To materialize the default implementation, it is enough to ``import`` these two files into the merchant's shop project.
 Otherwise the programmer may create his own order implementation inheriting from ``BaseOrder`` and/or ``BaseOrderItem``.

 .. note:: Assure that the model ``OrderItem`` is imported (and materialized) before model